alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_query_docs.md

 |meettown        |character varying|
 |name            |character varying|

-As we can see some columns have 'inappropiate' data type:
+As we can see some columns have 'inappropriate' data type:
 1. age should be an integer.
 2. squat4kg, bench4kg, and deadlift4kg should be numeric.